jone3247/MARCELL_WATERCHEM/README.md

 ### Contents

-Raw_from_Anne --> Level logger data directly from wells at Marcell.
-Collected by Anne G. Includes notes about level logger installation/removal and when downloads were taken.
+**Codes**

-Xue_codes --> Initial cleaning codes written by Dr. Xue Feng.
+Xue_codes - Initial cleaning codes written by Dr. Xue Feng.
 Includes half the years and some wells, no temperature processing.

-bin --> Updated cleaning codes.
+bin - Updated cleaning codes.
 Include all years and wells as well as temperature processing.

+**Data Files**

+Raw_from_Anne - Level logger data directly from wells at Marcell.
+Collected by Anne G. Includes notes about level logger installation/removal and when downloads were taken.

+consolidated logger.xlsx - Compiled Raw Data.
+No cleaning

-processed_wte_atm.xlsx --> Cleaned and Filled Data, needs further QAQC.
+processed_wte_atm.xlsx - Cleaned and Filled Data, needs further QAQC.